ome/omero-insight/FAQ.md

  - Drag and drop, or copy, the third-party ``.jar`` file into the ``lib`` folder.
  - Start the application.

-Choose Show Package Contents from the contextual menu.

 Increasing Memory Allocation
 ----------------------------